Award Winning Films and Resources for effective relationships & sex education

 "Through its approach and emphasis on co-production, this EasySRE resource demonstrates good practice in RSE and will be used within our Walsall secondary schools and available to Walsall parents to support teachers and parents in understanding the issues around grooming and in being able to raise the issue with the young people they are in contact with.
 The format means that the message is given in an easily accessible but non-victim blaming manner enabling dialogue and effective learning." - Esther Higdon, Senior Programme Development & Commissioning Manager, Public Health Department, Walsall Council

-Topic Areas: Online grooming, county lines (drug mules), child sexual exploitation (CSE), radicalisation and extremism, internet safety, and understanding risks associated with certain behaviour e.g. sexting.
+Topic Areas: Online grooming, county lines, drug mules, child sexual exploitation (CSE), radicalisation and extremism, internet safety and understanding risks associated with certain behaviour e.g. sexting.

 Find Out More